-Broccoli and Potato Soup with Pasta, just a few simple ingredients to create a delicious and comforting peasant food dish!
+Broccoli and Potato Soup with Pasta, just a few simple ingredients to create a delicious healthy and comforting dish!

 Not too long ago I posted a recipe for Pasta with Broccoli.
 A dish that is a staple in my home as well as in my parents home since forever.
 The reaction was overwhelming!
 Time and time again I've seen how such simple dishes evoke nostalgic wonderful memories of mothers and nonnas who lovingly preparing these dishes for their families.
 Preserving such recipes has become my mission!